mrksye/laravel-blade-vars-bridge/README.md

 **日本語のREADMEは [README.ja.md](README.ja.md) をご覧ください。**

-# Laravel Var Bridge
+# Laravel Vars Bridge

-Laravel Var Bridge is a VSCode extension that provides variable completion for Laravel Blade templates based on variables passed from Controllers.
+Laravel Vars Bridge is a VSCode extension that provides variable completion for Laravel Blade templates based on variables passed from Controllers.

 **Note**: Type information is not retrieved, so property information and other type-specific completions are not available.